dp6ai/ffcrm_google_oauth2/readme.md

-# Google OAuth2 Support for FatFree CRM
+# Google OAuth2 support for FatFree CRM

 To use add the following to your Gemfile